zulip/zulip/templates/zerver/api/integration-guide.md

-Integrations are one of the most important parts of a group chat tool like Zulip, and we are committed to making integrating with Zulip and getting you integration merged upstream so everyone else can benefit from it as easy as possible while maintaining the high quality of the Zulip integrations library.
+Integrations are one of the most important parts of a group chat tool like Zulip, and we are committed to making integrating with Zulip and getting your integration merged upstream so that everyone else can benefit from it, as easy as possible while maintaining the high quality of the Zulip integrations library.

 On this page you'll find: